Every College Bowl Game Sponsor Ever, Listed A-Z

 The history of college football bowl games can be traced all the way back to 1902.
 The first was dubbed the Tournament East-West Football Game and sponsored by the Tournament of Roses Association.

 Beginning in 1916, the game became an annual contest.
 Fast forward to 1923, and a much more catchy name was bestowed on the game.
 The Rose Bowl was born, and let’s just say it became quite a hit with the masses.

 Dubbed the ‘Granddaddy of Them All,’ this game is still held annually and remains one of the most popular college football games of the calendar year.

-The following decade, other major bowl games were introduced.
+In the following decade, other major bowl games were introduced.
 The Sugar Bowl, Cotton Bowl, Orange Bowl, and Sun Bowl all debuted.
-Each of them have stood the test of time and are still going strong today.
+Each of them has stood the test of time and is still going strong today.